carnivuth/labcraft/doc/installation.md

 # Installation

-Installation of the repository is done by cloning it inside the proxmox host and making an initial setup to allow the continous integration pipeline to trigger itself when commits are made to the main branch
+Installation of the repository is done by cloning it inside the proxmox host and making an initial setup to allow the continuous integration pipeline to trigger itself when commits are made to the main branch

 - clone repository inside the proxmox host